 How to Use TikTok to Boost Your Book Sales

-As Christina Kaye puts it in her article about Instagram Stories,
+As Christina Kaye puts it an article about Instagram Stories,

 “It seems like, every time we turn around, folks are telling us we have to be on this social platform or using that social strategy.
 And it seems like every few months, each platform launches another new way to use it.
 How can an author keep track of ALL THE THINGS?”